npg70/galbreath-old/sources/kintyre-the-hidden-past.md

 >
 > Donald G, ferryman at Portmacook (Port na Cuthaig), Saddell, aged 34 in 1881 -- born Gigha (C/d1/p1).
 >
-> Mactaggart (RTOKG, 24) records the  appearance in Kintyre, between 1650 and 1660, of lowland Galbraiths.
+> Mactaggart (RTOKG [A Ramble Through the Old Kilkerran Graveyard], 24) records the  appearance in Kintyre, between 1650 and 1660, of lowland Galbraiths.
 >
 > John G, farmer inDrumavuling, Southend, in 1881, was born Dalrymple, Ayrshire c.
 1824 (C/d2/p2).
 >